RamSailopal/YDBGUI/README.md

 # Set Up

-The bespoke routine/line label is stored in:
+The bespoke routine/line label is stored in the global/subscript:

     ^GUISYS("restart")